-We now estimate the computation overhead of processing UPDATE messages in KC-x.
-When receiving an incoming BGP UPDATE message, a BGP speaker needs to validate this message.
-That is, the speaker checks the authenticity of NLRI and ASPATH.
+When receiving an incoming BGP UPDATE message, a BGP speaker needs to validate this message, i.e., check the authenticity of NLRI and ASPATH.
 The authenticity of NLRI is validated by matching with the cached AA (Address Attestation) information without cryptographic computation.
 The validation of ASPATH involves a certain number of signature verifications, which depend on the number of ASes in the ASPATH.
-Note that the first signature is different from the following signatures, because it is generated using the originating speaker's private key K_0^- .
-In the implementation, K_0^+/K_0^- is an RSA key pair, and the verification of the first signature is lightweight, as we will show in Section IV-A. Furthermore, to avoid unnecessary overhead, KC-x only validates those UPDATE messages that cause routing table changes, as S-BGP does [16].
+Note that the first signature is different from the following signatures, because it is generated using the originating speaker's private key $K_0^-$ .
+In the implementation, $K_0^+/K_0^-$ is an RSA key pair, and the verification of the first signature is lightweight, as we will show in Section IV-A. In addition, to avoid unnecessary overhead, KC-x only validates those UPDATE messages that cause routing table changes, as S-BGP does [13].